clintsrc/InYourLane/README.md

 ## Installation

 1. Change the project's root directory
-2. Install the dependency modules: npm install
+1. Install the dependencies: npm install
+1. Create the PostgreSQL database
+   - Create a server/.env containing your admin credentials and a random JWT password (refer to the .env.EXAMPLE located there).
+   - Use psql to import the server/db/schema.sql (e.g. psql -U postgres -f db/schema.sql)
+1. Seed the database:
+   - npm run server:build
+   - npm run seed

 ## Usage

 1. Change the project's root directory
-2. Run: npm run dev
+1. Run: npm run start:dev
-3. Browse to the running app at: http://localhost:3000/
+1. Browse to the running app at: http://localhost:3000/
+1. Login using one of the test accounts (see server/src/seeds/user-seeds.ts)
+1. See the test section for use cases
-* See the active site deployed on Render [here](TBD)
+* See the active site deployed on Render [here](https://inyourlane.onrender.com)
 Note that it takes a couple of minutes to spin up
 ![screenshot](client/src/assets/images/screenshot.jpg)